timoxley/enode/README.md

   connection/remote objects.
 * eNode servers automatically keep track of connections and disconnections, accessible via the server's `connections` Array.
-* The `shutdown` function will shut down both servers and clients, in DNode this was a multistep process which fired multiple events. eNode will fire 'shutdown'/return callback from `shutdown` when the connection is properly shut down.
+* The `shutdown` function will shut down both Servers and Clients, in DNode this was a multistep process which fired multiple events. eNode will fire 'shutdown'/return callback from `shutdown` when the connection is properly shut down.